a) FISM World Championships of Magic (WCM) are organized under the auspices and supervision of the FISM and are open to:

 · any magician who has reached the FISM Level and who is not a member of a FISM Member Society, after having received the written authorization of the Presidents of FISM Member Societies from three different countries.

 b) The President of the FISM Member Society who has given this authorization is responsible for the quality of the act of the contestant.
 Only contestants having attained the FISM Level should receive such an authorization.
 The names of the Member Society and its President will be mentioned when the contestant is announced.
-Member Societies, having sponsored more than one competitor performing under FISM level, can – by judgment of the Presidium – lose their sponsoring rights for the next FISM WCM.
+Member Societies, having sponsored more than one competitor performing under FISM level, can – by judgment of the Board of Directors – lose their sponsoring rights for the next FISM WCM.

 c) The number of contestants is limited to 150 applicants, being around 100 for the Stage and around 50 for the Close-up competition.